Prisma Schema and Field Types

 import { ApplicationRecord } from "./applicationRecord.js";

-export class SampleModel extends ApplicationRecord { // You can specify the type for Json fields in the BaseModel data: { myKey1: string; myKey2: number } | undefined = undefined;}
+export class SampleModel extends ApplicationRecord { // You can specify the type for Json fields in the BaseModel data: { myKey1: string; myKey2: number } | undefined = undefined;}import { Sample } from "./models/index.js";

 const sample = Sample.build({});